-Visceral complications arise from inherent connective tissue fragility, leading to conditions such as nephroptosis (renal ptosis), gastroptosis, and various forms of herniation, including hiatal hernia.
-Gastrointestinal manifestations, such as esophageal dysmotility, esophageal diverticulum, and gastroesophageal reflux disease (GERD), warrant endoscopic evaluation and, if necessary, surgical correction.
-Genitourinary involvement, particularly pelvic organ prolapse in females, requires gynecological assessment and intervention.
-Dphthalmological findings in CTD may include high myopia, astigmatism, and lens dislocation (ectopia lentis).
-Retinal detachment and other vitreoretinal pathologies necessitate regular ophthalmologic monitoring and potential surgical repair.
-Strabismus and amblyopia are additional ocular morbidities observed in this patient group.
-He diagnosis of CTD involves a multidisciplinary approach, including detailed family history, genetic testing (e.g., sequencing of FBN1, COL1A1/2), and computed Tomography (CT), helps delineate anatomical abnormalities, while echocardiography is essential for cardiac assessment and orthopedic evaluations ensure musculoskeletal integrity.
-15,16
+Visceral complications arise from inherent connective tissue fragility, leading to conditions such as nephroptosis (renal ptosis), gastroptosis, and various forms of herniation, including hiatal hernia.11 Gastrointestinal manifestations, such as esophageal dysmotility, esophageal diverticulum, and gastroesophageal reflux disease (GERD), warrant endoscopic evaluation and, if necessary, surgical correction.
+Genitourinary involvement, particularly pelvic organ prolapse in females, requires gynecological assessment and intervention.12 Ophthalmological findings in CTD may include high myopia, astigmatism, and lens dislocation (ectopia lentis).13 Retinal detachment and other vitreoretinal pathologies necessitate regular ophthalmologic monitoring and potential surgical repair.
+Strabismus and amblyopia are additional ocular morbidities observed in this patient group.14 The diagnosis of CTD involves a multidisciplinary approach, including detailed family history, genetic testing (e.g., sequencing of FBN1, COL1A1/2), and comprehensive clinical evaluation.
+Radiographic imaging, such as Magnetic Resonance Imaging (MRI) and Computed Tomography (CT), helps delineate anatomical abnormalities, while echocardiography is essential for cardiac assessment and orthopedic evaluations ensure musculoskeletal integrity.^{15,16}

 Therapeutic strategies for CTD are primarily supportive and symptomatic.
-Beta-blockers and angiotensin receptor blockers (ARBs) may be used to mitigate aortic dilation.
+Betablockers and angiotensin receptor blockers (ARBs) may be used to mitigate aortic dilation.
 Orthopedic interventions can range from bracing to corrective surgeries, while physical therapy focuses on enhancing joint stability and muscle strength.
-Ophthalmologic and gastrointestinal management is tailored to specific manifestations, with surgical interventions reserved for refractory cases.
-The prognosis of pediatric CTD varies depending on the severity and extent of organ involvement.
-Early detection and a tailored, multidisciplinary treatment regimen are essential for optimizing clinical outcomes and improving quality of life.
+Ophthalmologic and gastrointestinal management is tailored to specific manifestations, with surgical interventions reserved for refractory cases.17 The prognosis of pediatric CTD varies depending on the severity and extent of organ involvement.^{18,19} Early detection and a tailored, multidisciplinary treatment regimen are essential for optimizing clinical outcomes and improving quality of life.
 Phenotypic variability in CTD is influenced by the type and location of genetic mutations, leading to diverse clinical presentations.
-For instance, Marfan Syndrome, often associated with mutations in the FBN1 gene, is characterized by systemic involvement, including cardiovascular, ocular, and skeletal manifestations.
-Ehlers-Danlos Syndrome (EDS), which includes multiple subtypes such as classical, hypermobile, and vascular forms, is linked to mutations in various collagen genes (COL5A1, COL5A2, COL3A1) and exhibits a broad range of tissue fragility and hyperextensibility.
+For instance, Marfan Syndrome, often associated with mutations in the FBN1 gene, is characterized by systemic involvement, including cardiovascular, ocular, and skeletal manifestations.^{3,20} Ehlers-Danlos Syndrome (EDS), which includes multiple subtypes such as classical, hypermobile, and vascular forms, is linked to mutations in various collagen genes (COL5A1, COL5A2, COL3A1) and exhibits a broad range of tissue fragility and hyperextensibility.21

-Emerging research has highlighted the role of microfibril-associated glycoproteins (MAGPs) and small leucine-rich proteoglycans (SLRPs) in the pathogenesis of CTD.
-These molecules are integral to the structural integrity and function of the extracellular matrix, and their dysregulation contributes to the phenotypic features observed in CTD.
-Advanced genetic testing techniques, such as whole-exome sequencing (WES) and next-generation sequencing (NGS), have facilitated the identification of novel genetic variants and enhanced our understanding of the molecular underpinnings of CTD.
-Recent advances in imaging modalities, including 3D echocardiography and cardiac MRI, have improved diagnostic accuracy for detecting aortic root dilation and valvular abnormalities.
-These tools are crucial for early intervention and monitoring disease progression in children with CTD.
+Emerging research has highlighted the role of microfibril-associated glycoproteins (MAGPs) and small leucine-rich proteoglycans (SLRPs) in the pathogenesis of CTD.22 These molecules are integral to the structural integrity and function of the extracellular matrix, and their dysregulation contributes to the phenotypic features observed in CTD.23 Advanced genetic testing techniques, such as whole-exome sequencing (WES) and next-generation sequencing (NGS), have facilitated the identification of novel genetic variants and enhanced our understanding of the molecular underpinnings of CTD.24 Recent advances in imaging modalities, including 3D echocardiography and cardiac MRI, have improved diagnostic accuracy for detecting aortic root dilation and valvular abnormalities.25 These tools are crucial for early intervention and monitoring disease progression in children with CTD.
 Additionally, elastography, an imaging technique that measures tissue stiffness, is being explored as a potential non-invasive method for assessing the biomechanical properties of connective tissues in vivo.
 The management of CTD has incorporated novel therapeutic approaches aimed at targeting the underlying molecular pathways.
-For example, losartan, an angiotensin II receptor blocker, has shown promise in reducing aortic dilation in Marfan Syndrome by modulating the TGF-β signaling pathway.
+For example, losartan, an angiotensin II receptor blocker, has shown promise in reducing aortic dilation in Marfan Syndrome by modulating the TGF- β signaling pathway.
 Furthermore, enzyme replacement therapy (ERT) and gene therapy are being investigated for certain subtypes of EDS, offering potential disease-modifying treatments.26